piotrmurach/loaf/README.md

 end
 ```

-In controller outside of any action the `breadcrumb` acts as filter.
+Outside of controller actions the `breadcrumb` helper behaviour is similar to filters/actions and as such you can limit breadcrumb scope with familiar options `:only`, `:except`.
+Any breadcrumb specified inside actions creates another level in breadcrumbs trail.

 ```ruby
 class ArticlesController < ApplicationController